About the Event

 Taxi Reimbursement

-AAR and SBL will reimburse attendees with disabilities for the cost of a taxi or ride-share service to travel between official Annual Meeting 2025 locations, if needed.
+AAR & SBL will reimburse attendees with disabilities for the cost of a taxi or ride-share service to travel between official Annual Meeting 2026 locations, if needed.
 To receive the reimbursement, please submit all receipts with a letter detailing the nature of your disability, your departure point, and your destination.
-Only travel between official Annual Meeting locations (i.e., hotels and convention center) will be covered, and only from November 22-25, 2025.
+Only travel between official Annual Meeting locations (i.e., hotels and convention center) will be covered, and only from November 21-24, 2026.
 Reimbursements should be directed to reg@aarweb.org.

 Wheelchair or Electric Scooter Rental

-Attendees who wish to rent a wheelchair or electric scooter for use during the Annual Meeting are encouraged to contact the following provider to arrange for service: Cloud of Goods.
+Attendees who wish to rent a wheelchair or electric scooter for use during the Annual Meeting are encouraged to contact Aspen Medical Supply to arrange for service.
+Aspen Medical Supply can deliver to and pick up at any hotel or directly to the Colorado Convention Center.

 Onsite Accessibility Issues

-Should you encounter any accessibility issues at the Annual Meeting, please notify staff at the AAR & SBL Registration Desk, or email information@annual-meetings.org.
+Should you encounter any accessibility issues at the Annual Meeting, please notify staff at the registration desk, or email reg@aarweb.org.

 ASL Interpreter Services